 So many alphabets!
 This old photo type catalog is an excellent reference on how other designers solved certain problems in certain styles.
 Many of the specimens in here are no longer accessible because they were never made into a digital format so there are some unique things to look at in here.

 Pixel type is freaking cool!
 I heard Toshi had to play through and beat a lot of the games in order to collect the full specimen of each typeface in this book.
-It is amazing how much variation can be achieved on an 8x8 grid.
+It is impressive how much variation can be achieved on an 8x8 grid.

 Shoko Mugikura, Tim Ahrens